 FUNDER: The project was funded by David and Lucile Packard Foundation.
 The national collaborative was run in partnership with the Pediatric Research in Office Settings (PROS) Network.

 OUR ROLE: Served as educators and coaches to participating teams as they tested different quality improvement strategies and tools to improve the care they provide to children with asthma.

 Did You Know?

-This project, started while NICHQ CEO Charlie Homer was working at the Institute for Healthcare Improvement, helped spawn the creation of NICHQ as the independent non-profit organization we are today.
+This project, which started while former NICHQ CEO Charlie Homer was working at the Institute for Healthcare Improvement, helped spawn our creation as the independent non-profit organization we are today.